MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/index.md

 ---

-# Development and administration for Dynamics 365 for Finance and Operations, Enterprise edition
+# Development and administration for Dynamics 365 for Finance and Operations

 [!include[banner](includes/banner.md)]